adamelliotfields/learning-jekyll/README.md

 and also provide data to be used globally across the site (title, description, base href, domain name, etc).

+It's important to set the base href (`baseurl`) when hosting the site on a path (like this GitHub repo).

 Any plugins you want to run at build time would be listed in this file, as well as your theme (if any).